chickenandstats/chickenstats/docs/index.md

     By default aggregates to game level statistics, but does not include teammates, opposition, or score state in the aggregation fields.

-    It's very easy to introduce additional detail to the aggregations, including for teammates on-ice:
+    It's very easy to introduce additional detail to, as well as change the level of, aggregations, including for season-level statistics accounting for teammates on-ice:

     ```python
-    scraper.prep_stats(teammates=True) # (1)!
+    scraper.prep_stats(level="season", teammates=True) # (1)!
     stats = scraper.stats
     ```

     1. The Scraper object saves the prior aggregation to the `scraper.stats` attribute, so it needs to be reset.
-    Then the attribute can be re-called
+    Then the attribute can be re-called, with a different level of aggregation, i.e., season and including teammates on-ice

-    There is similar functionality for line and team stats:
+    There is similar functionality for forward line / defensive pairing stats:

     ```python
     scraper.prep_lines(position="f") # (1)!
     forward_lines = scraper.lines

-    team_stats = scraper.team_stats # (2)!
+    scraper.prep_lines(position="d", level="season") # (2)!
+    defense_lines = scraper.lines
     ```

     1. This step isn't strictly necessary for forwards - they're the default line aggregation.
 Provide "d" instead of "f" for defensive line stats
+    2. Reset the aggregation settings to get season-level defensive pairing stats

+    As well as for team stats:

+    ```python
+    team_stats = scraper.team_stats # (1)!
+    ```

-    2. Similar to `scraper.stats`, runs `scraper.prep_team_stats()` in the background
+    1. Similar to `scraper.stats`, runs `scraper.prep_team_stats()` in the background

     For additional information on usage and functionality, consult the relevant [:material-school: User guide](./guide/chicken_nhl/chicken_nhl.md)